brucemack/brucemack.github.io/_posts/2025-10-24-asl-usb-audio.md

 usually only care about one channel.
 The audio output on the speaker connection of the UCI90 (J2) and the microphone connection (K2 2.5mm) comes from the **left channel of the CODEC** (pin 30).

+The audio input from the microphone connection appears on both channels at the same time.

 HID Experiments With USB Audio Box Containing a CM6206
 ======================================================